microsoft/DeepSpeed/blogs/deepspeed-ulysses/README.md

 <img src="./media/image6.png" style="width:5in;height:4in" />

-Figure 4: Evaluation of DeepSpeed Sequence and Megatron LM on 30B parameter model with blocked sparse attention
+Figure 4: Evaluation of DeepSpeed and Megatron LM sequence parallelism on 30B parameter model with block sparse attention

 Convergence Study